nathtiekk/tp/docs/DeveloperGuide.md

 The renewal date update functionality is implemented through the `RenewCommand` class, which follows the command pattern used throughout the application.
 The feature is primarily made up of the following components:

 1. `RenewCommand` - Executes the updating of a renewal date for a client with a specific policy number
-2. `RenewCommandParser` - Parses the user input into a RenewCommand object
+2. `RenewCommandParser` - Parses and validates the user input into a RenewCommand object

 The following class diagram shows the structure of the Renew Command: